signetica/MoonPhase/README.md

 seconds from January 1, 1970 in your local time zone, should be fine.

 ### Returned values
+* double mp.jDate;
-* double jDate:		The fractional Julian date for *time*.
+The fractional Julian date for *time*.

+* double mp.phase;
-* double phase:	      	The phase of the moon, from 0 (new) to 0.5 (full) to 1.0 (new).
+The phase of the moon, from 0 (new) to 0.5 (full) to 1.0 (new).

+* double mp.age;
-* double age:		Age in days of the current cycle.
+Age in days of the current cycle.

+* double mp.fraction;
-* double fraction:	The illumination fraction, from 0% - 100%.
+The illumination fraction, from 0% - 100%.

+* double mp.distance;
-* double distance:	Moon distance in earth radii.
+Moon distance in earth radii.

+* double mp.latitude;
-* double latitude:	Moon ecliptic latitude in degrees.
+Moon ecliptic latitude in degrees.

+* double mp.longitude;
-* double longitude:	Moon ecliptic longitude in degrees.
+Moon ecliptic longitude in degrees.

-* const char *phaseName: The name of the moon phase: New, Full, etc.
+* const char * mp.phaseName;
+The name of the moon phase: New, Full, etc.

-* const char *zodiacName: The name of the Zodiac constellation the moon is in.
+* const char * mp.zodiacName;
+The name of the Zodiac constellation the moon is in.